 58) The Temple Crier, called the “Ha Gever”

-62) Kedusha is the concept of “holiness” and is defined as the designation and the setting apart for the service of God.
-This is done by formal and legal restrictions and limitations.
+63) Kedusha is the concept of “holiness” and is defined as the designation and the setting apart for the service of God by formal and legal restrictions and limitations.
 The kedusha of periods of time are marked by limits on man’s activities on work and construction

-63) to keep and observe means to incorporate the things of God into your life and to stay true to the tavnit (blueprint) God has given for a specific thing to be done at a specific place, by specific people at a specific time
+64) to keep and observe means to incorporate the things of God into your life and to stay true to the tavnit (blueprint) God has given (in the Scriptures) for a specific thing to be done at a specific place, by specific people at a specific time